mesafoundation/mesa/src/README.md

     // Optional: interval in ms for how long a client has to send authentication data before being disconnected from a Mesa server.
 Defaults to 10000ms timeout?: number

+    // Optional: messages sent using Mesa.send will not be sent to unauthenticated clients.
+Defaults to false required?: boolean
     // Optional: send the user object to the client once authentication is complete.
 Defaults to true sendUserObject?: boolean
     // Optional: disconnect the user if authentication failed.
 Defaults to true